kign/c4wa/etc/doc/language.md

   * **Cross compilation.**<br> It should be easy to write code which could be compiled and tested with both `c4wa` _and_ an ordinary C compiler.
 All features which are in some way WASM-specific are introduced in a way to make them understood by C compiler as good as possible.
-  * **Minor Incompatibilities**<br> On the other hand, since there is no goal to provide full implementation of C standard, we are not worried about minor or inconsequential incompatibilities which have little impact on everyday programming.
-All known incompatibilities are documented below.

 ## What this compiler is NOT

 Just to set expectations correctly, a few things **can't** be guaranteed due to limited scope of this project,